 The following text symbol properties are not supported in vector tile creation:

-- Text symbol properties such as outline color, outline width, underline, strikethrough, text case for small caps, position adjustment, horizontal alignment, vertical alignment, halo symbol, and shadow
+- Text symbol properties such as outline color, outline width, underline, strikethrough, text case for small caps, position adjustment, horizontal alignment, vertical alignment, and shadow

 - Text symbol formatting properties such as word spacing, letter width, line spacing, flip angle, ligatures, kerning, draw glyphs as geometry, extrapolate baselines, glyph hinting, and compatibility mode